-Toast is a team of close to 30 people, supported by more than 300 regular collaborators that work with us every year, coming from all horizons of creativity, strategy and production.
+Toast is a close-knit team supported by more than 300 regular collaborators that work with us every year, coming from all horizons of creativity, strategy and production.
 In addition, we can deploy content production teams around the world (192 countries!) through a network of nearly 20,000 journalists and video producers.

 It is thanks to the dedicated team below, driven by the projects that make up our daily lives, that we are able to offer a wide range of services in content marketing strategy, production and performance as well as television production.

-We are always on the lookout for new talent.
+We are always on the lookout for new freelance talent.

 Wether you are a newcomer to the industry or a seasoned veteran, there’s a chance we might be looking for you.
 If you fit one of the needs below, do not hesitate to reach out to us.

 Brigadier-General (Ret’d) Richard Giguère joined the Canadian Forces in 1979.
 Between 1980 and 1991, he served with the three battalions of the Royal 22e Régiment (R22eR) in various command and staff positions from Lahr, Germany to the Oka crisis in 1990.
 He was transferred to the Royal Military College (RMC) in Saint-Jean in 1991 and to Paris in 1993.
 After graduating from the École de Guerre, he left France in 1995 to join the 1st Battalion R22eR as Deputy Commander of the unit.
 With this unit, he went to Haiti from March to October 1996 as a Blue Helmet on a United Nations mission.
 Promoted to Lieutenant-Colonel in 1997, he was posted to Kingston, Ontario to the Directorate of Land Force Strategic Concepts where he worked on the development of the Army of the Future.
 He returned to Quebec City in July 1998 and took command of the 2nd Battalion R22eR and the Citadel in Quebec City.